marcoandre1/express-react-app/README.md

 ### Create new navigation component to go alongside dashboard

-- Add a new component `components/Navigation.jsx`:
+- Add a new `Navigation` component at `src/app/components/Navigation.jsx`:

 ```jsx
 /**